swcarpentry/DEPRECATED-bc/git/novice/01-backup.md

 and stores a copy permanently inside the special `.git` directory.
 We use the `-m` flag (for "message") to record a comment that will help us remember later on what we did and why.
+If you just run `git commit` (without the `-m` option), Git will spawn "nano" (the editor we configured at the start), and you can use the editor to compose your commit message.

 If we run `git status` now:

 ```